Contact Info

 Each graduate student’s need for linguistic and quantitative skills is determined during their first semester in consultation with their advisor.
 This determination is subject to review by the Graduate Studies Committee.
 The student's examining committee will ascertain, by the time of the qualifying examination, if sufficient progress toward acquiring these skills has been made.

 The minimum requirement is normally competence in the language of the documents or culture in which the student proposes to do dissertation research as well as competence either in one other language (other than English) or in the practice of a quantitative or other technical skill.
-Students normally demonstrate competency by successfully taking a particular course, by passing a translation examination, or by using foreign-language primary sources to write a research paper.
+Students normally demonstrate competency by passing a translation examination, using foreign-language primary sources to write a portfolio paper, or successfully taking a particular course.

 The dissertation prospectus is a detailed statement describing the dissertation the student proposes to write.
 The dissertation should make an original contribution to historical scholarship.